nypublicradio/gothamist-web-client/README.md

 />
 ```
 The `link-to` component looks for `isQueyParams` on the final value in the `@params` array, and then uses whatever is at the `values` key to construct query params for the link.
 It's weird, but it works!

+### twitter embeds
+The twitter embed script is included on the index page.
+It seems to allow for better async handling of rendering embedded tweets.